 While home purchases have historically had an excellent rate of return on investment, there is no guarantee that your home will increase in value over time.
 Especially if the economy is shaky and you haven’t been in the home long, there is a chance you will have to sell the home for less than you paid.
 The value of homes changes over time.

 Which is Better?

 In the end, renting or buying is up to you.
-Factors such as how long you want to stay, if you are willing to make a long-term investment, and if you are financially stable are all factors that help decide what you should do.
-Buying a house is better for people who want permanent housing, aren’t planning to move around, and are financially prepared for the increased short-term costs as well as future costs.
+Factors such as how long you want to stay, whether you are willing to make a long-term investment, and whether you are financially stable should all figure into your decision.

-Renting is better for those who would prefer flexibility and aren’t financially ready for a big purchase.
-If you prefer to move around or aren’t sure about permanently rooting yourself in one area, renting is for you.
+Renting is better for those who need flexibility and aren’t financially ready for a big purchase.
+If you expect to move again within a few years or aren’t sure about permanently rooting yourself in one area, renting is for you.

-If you must move, whichever option you choose, you must factor in moving costs if you can’t move yourself.
-Apartment moving companies cost $25-$50 dollars per hour per mover.
-Full service moving can be $2,300 or more.
+If you must move, you should factor in moving costs if you can’t move everything yourself.
+Apartment moving companies usually charge between $25-$50 per hour per mover.
+Full-service moving can be $2,300 or more.
 Cross country moving can be $2,200 to $5,700.
-Always keep your budget in mind.
+Keep your budget in mind.

 Has this article helped you evaluate the Pros and Cons of buying and renting?
 If so, please share it on social media so others can benefit, too.
 Thanks in advance!

 If you have the flexibility to move anywhere in the U.S., where could you buy the cheapest home?
 After examining data from Zillow and World Population Review.
 Here’re 10 most affordable States in the South and the Midwest to consider when buying a house in 2024…